-Using RCPano you can operate the camera of your Phantom in three modes: M (manual), P (program) and TV (shutter).
+Using RCPano you can operate the camera of your Phantom or MavicPro in three modes: M (manual), P (program) and TV (shutter).
 Also, you can set the white balance, AEB picture count and EV values.
 All other parameters like picture style can be configured in the DJI GO App and will not be changed by RCPano.
 During operation, RCPano will show you the current ISO, shutter speed and EV, which can be changed as you would do in the DJI GO App.

 Zenith with the DJI OSMO

 RCPano can operate the DJI OSMO to create the images for the zenith.
 Together with the images taken by the drone you can create a true 360 degree panorama image.
 The OSMO is placed on a tripod below the copter and the shots have to be taken around the same time.
 An example of the usage of the OSMO can be found in the operation section.

 Currently DJI Phantom 3 Advanced, DJI Phantom 3 Professional, DJI Phantom 4, MavicPro and the DJI OSMO Standard for the creation of the Zenith images are supported.

 RCPano has several built in security features described in detail on this page.
 Please only fly at locations where you are allowed to.